Aditi Singh Sharma: Career

-After debuting with "Yahi Meri Zindagi" for the movie Dev.D, she was unstoppable.
-Aditi Singh Sharma continued to entertain millions with her electrifying music.
-Not just in Hindi, with time she expanded her music to other languages as well, like “Ra Ra Rowdy” and “Miami” in Telugu and “Nachle re Moyena”, “Ami Jani”, “Premer Infection”, and “Ure Ure Mon” in Bengali.
+After her debut with the Hindi song "Yahi Meri Zindagi" for the movie Dev.D, Sharma's career expanded to other Indian languages, with “Ra Ra Rowdy” and “Miami” in Telugu, and “Nachle re Moyena", "Ami Jani", "Premer Infection", and “Ure Ure Mon” in Bengali.

-Alongside doing multiple playbacks, she has performed in numerous live concerts and appeared on popular musical channels like MTV Coke Studio, MTV Unplugged, and Gaan Bangla TV.
+Sharma has performed in live concerts, and appeared on music channels like MTV Coke Studio, MTV Unplugged, and Gaan Bangla TV.